UP Polls Phase 5: BJP Banking on 'New Ayodhya', SP on Mandal Outplaying Kamandal

 Another big name from a princely estate in an electoral contest is Raja Sanjay Singh of Amethi.
 A long-term Congress loyalist, the former MP had left it to join the BJP in 2019.
 Now he is contesting the seat on a ticket from the saffron party.
 In 2017, the BJP fielded his estranged wife Garima Singh from the same seat.
 She won but has been denied the ticket this time.

-In Amethi district, the BJP in 2017 won all the five seats of Tiloi, Salon, Jagdishpur, Gauriganj and Amethi.
+In Amethi district, the BJP in 2017 won four of the five seats — Tiloi, Salon, Jagdishpur, and Amethi.
 MLA Mayankeshwar Sharan Singh of the princely estate of Tiloi is again in the race on a BJP ticket.

 DEPUTY CM IN RACE, WHOM WILL APNA DAL FACTOR HELP?